 How long can I store tamales for?

-You can store tamales in the fridge for 3-5 days and in the freezer for 4 months.
-It is important when you reheat the tamales that they are heated through to the centre to avoid food poisoning.
+You can store tamales in the fridge for 3-5 days and in the freezer for four months.
+When it comes time to eat them, follow food safety guidelines by checking the tamales are heated to the center.
+This step will deal with any unwanted bacteria.

 Can I reheat frozen tamales?

-Yes!
+You can reheat frozen tamales in a microwave, conventional oven or steamer.
 If you’re reheating in a microwave, leave them on the bench to thaw for 30 minutes before heating on high.
-If you’re reheating in the oven or steamer, avoid thawing and simply add 10 minutes to the cooking time.
+If you’re reheating in the oven or steamer, avoid thawing and add 10 minutes to the cooking time.

 Are tamales gluten free?

 Traditional tamales are made with Masa Harina flour which doesn’t contain gluten.
-However, some are made with wheat flour added so it is always best to make your own using 100% masa flour and gluten free baking powder.
+However, some use wheat flour, so it is always best to check the ingredients thoroughly.
 If you’re buying your tamales from a store, check the packaging carefully before purchasing.

-Tamales are a popular Mexican dish that are now eaten in many parts of the world including the U.S. If you cook too many don’t worry, they are excellent reheated the next day (or several days later).
-If you’re after the best option, I recommend reheating tamales in the oven.
-It provides a moister, fresher tasting result than the other methods.
+Tamales are a popular Mexican dish that’s popular in many parts of the world including the U.S. If you cook too many don’t worry, they are excellent reheated the next day (or several days later).
+If you’re after the best option, it’s best to reheat tamales in the oven.
+They’ll be moister, fresher tasting and more enjoyable.

 In a hurry?
-You can still microwave tamales but they’ll have that slightly soggy, “reheated” texture that is okay, but not perfect.
+You can still microwave tamales, but they’ll have that slightly soggy texture that is okay, but not perfect.

 Cuisinevault.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.